rust-lang/rust/README.md

 rustup toolchain install nightly # enables -Z unstable-options
 ```

+## Enzyme Config
+Instead of having to re-build LLVM and Enzyme every time, we can adjust the
+Enzyme behavior on some higher level inside the following file, starting at line 720
+compiler/rustc_codegen_llvm/src/back/write.rs

+We want to make sure that we have EnzymeStrictAliasing=0 all the time to make sure
+that Enzyme handles enums correctly.
+Other flags might be enabled for debug purpose.

 [Rust]: https://www.rust-lang.org

 **Note: this README is for _users_ rather than _contributors_.